Five takeaways from the US Super Tuesday primary races

 Senate race in California deals blow to progressives

-One of the biggest down-ballot primaries was the race to replace the late Senator Dianne Feinstein, who passed away last year after more than three decades representing California.
+One of the biggest down-ballot primaries was the race to replace the late Senator Dianne Feinstein, who passed away last year after more than 30 years representing California.

 To decide which two candidates would proceed to the general elections in November, California held a “jungle primary”, where Senate hopefuls from any party could participate.
 It proved to be a fatal contest for the race’s two most prominent progressives, Representatives Barbara Lee and Katie Porter.

 Both women had decided against running for re-election to the House of Representatives in order to compete in the Senate race.
-It was a high-stakes gamble: The two representatives had developed national profiles, Lee as an antiwar figure and Porter as a champion against corporate overreach.
+It was a high-stakes gamble.
+The two representatives had developed national profiles, Lee as an antiwar figure and Porter as a champion against corporate overreach.

-Their fellow US representative, centrist Adam Schiff, handily emerged as the frontrunner on Super Tuesday, despite criticism for his pro-Israel stance amid the Gaza war.
+Their fellow US representative, centrist Democrat Adam Schiff, handily emerged as the frontrunner on Super Tuesday, despite criticism for his pro-Israel stance amid the Gaza war.
 But Lee and Porter were ultimately edged out by a Republican with no previous political experience: former baseball player Steve Garvey.

 The result has left their political careers in question – and Porter’s congressional district vulnerable to being flipped.
 Control of both the House and the Senate are up in the air this November.